The $20,000,000 Non-Compete

 It is important to emphasize that $20MM was a settlement, not a judgment.
 AP voluntarily agreed to pay that amount rather than face the outcome of a trial.
-So, not only is $20MM an extremely large sum in a non-compete case, it is a shockingly large sum for a settlement payment in a non-compete case.
+So, not only is $20MM an extremely large sum in a non-compete case in general, it is a shockingly large sum for a settlement payment in a non-compete case.

-Plus, had there been no valid non-compete agreement, B&B would have little or no likelihood of stopping the raid of its employees.
+What should we take away from this incident?
+The monetary aspects stand out, but had there not been a valid non-compete agreement, B&B would have little or no likelihood of stopping the raid of its employees.

 The key points for your business are:

-1.)
-To be enforceable in Florida, non-competes and other restrictive covenants must comply with the Florida statute.
-If they are property prepared, restrictive covenant agreements are fully enforceable and a valid means to protect the investment you’ve made in customer relationships, employee training and confidential information.
+- To be enforceable in Florida, non-competes and other restrictive covenants must comply with the Florida statute.
+If they are property prepared, restrictive covenant agreements are fully enforceable and a valid means to protect the investment you’ve made in customer relationships, employee training, and confidential information.

-2.)
-Each employee should have an employment agreement that contains properly written restrictive covenants.
+- Each key employee should have a signed employment agreement that contains properly written restrictive covenants.

-3.)
-If a competitor poaches an employee who is subject to restrictive covenants, you must promptly notify the new employer of the covenants to protect your customer relationships and business confidential information.
+- If a competitor poaches an employee who is subject to restrictive covenants, you must promptly notify the new employer of the covenants to protect your customer relationships and business’ confidential information.